Here are the first two chapters of Vevin Song. Enjoy!

 Rowan looked round the corner where the torch had rolled to, where the sounds of the baby's cries were still coming from.

 'All for a...fucking baby,' Rowan spat.
-He stood up, muttering to himself, and then hurried towards the source of the crying, keeping a suitable distance away from the Lightbird's corpse.
+He stood up, muttering to himself, and hurried towards the cries, keeping a suitable distance away from the Lightbird's corpse.

-Jason was exhausted.
-He could actually feel the blood draining from his face.
+Jason was exhausted, the blood draining from his face.
 He used every morsel of his depleting energy to keep his eyes open, but could hardly see.
 The allure of sleep wrapped gently around him.

-He thought he heard some shuffling in the distance.
-A flicker of light washed through his eyelids, and he opened them with a struggle.
+He thought he heard shuffling in the distance.
+Light flickered through his eyelids and he opened them with a struggle.
 Darkness still stood in front of him, and the baby's crying had stopped again.

 He waited forever.